Asana tracks tasks beautifully, but it cannot tell you whether the Bendigo goldfields job is making or losing money this week

 Exactly what you get

 Project software that connects tasks to money: budgets with cost-to-complete, labour and plant tracked against them, crew and equipment scheduling for site work, and progress claims tied to the plan.
 You see job profitability in real time.
-It integrates with accounting software for the ledger, HR (Human Resources) software for timesheets, field service management software for crews, and business intelligence dashboards for portfolio reporting.
+It integrates with accounting software for the ledger, HR (Human Resources) software for timesheets, field service management software for crews, and business intelligence (BI) dashboards for portfolio reporting.

 How to choose a developer in Bendigo